hanitha9/NLP_Pipeline/README.md

 Category Swapping: Initial K-means clustering swapped categories (e.g., "buy" as "Chores").
 Fixed with a heuristic to align clusters with task content.
 Pronoun Resolution: Tracking the last person (e.g., "Rahul" for "He") was challenging but effective with a last_person variable.
 Balancing Preprocessing: Ensuring preprocessing didn’t disrupt task extraction was a key challenge.
-# License
-This project is for educational purposes and adheres to the assignment guidelines.

----

-### How to Use
-1. **Copy the Entire Block**: Copy the text above into your clipboard.
-2. **Split into Files**:
-   - **For `part_a_solution.py`**:
-     - Paste the content into a text editor.
-     - Delete everything from `# ---END-OF-PART-A-SOLUTION---` onward.
-     - Save as `part_a_solution.py`.
-   - **For `README.md`**:
-     - Paste the content again into a new file.
-     - Delete everything up to and including `# ---END-OF-PART-A-SOLUTION---`.
-     - Remove `# ---END-OF-README---` at the end.
-     - Save as `README.md`.
-3. **Run and Submit**:
-   - Follow the instructions in the `README.md` to install dependencies and execute the script.

----

-### Verification
-- The Python script is identical to the final version provided earlier for Part A.
-- The `README.md` matches the documentation previously generated, formatted for one-time copying.

-This format ensures you can copy everything at once and split it easily.
-Let me know if you need help with Part B’s `README.md` or anything else!
-You’re ready to finalize your Part A submission.